en-young-jeong/network-automation-labs/README.md

 # network-automation-labs

 ## Project Overview
-This project demonstrates network automation using Python with Netmiko and NAPALM.
+This project demonstrates network automation using Python with Netmiko, NAPALM and Telnet.
-It connects to multiple Cisco routers and switches via Telnet/SSH, applies configurations, and retrieves device states automatically.
+It connects to multiple Cisco routers and switches via Telnet/SSH, applies configurations, retrieves device state, and handles errors automatically.

 ## Features
-- Automates configuration tasks (VLAN, ACL, OSPF, BGP, ARP/MAC tables)
+- Automates data collection and configuration tasks (VLAN, ACL, OSPF, BGP, ARP/MAC tables)
 - Supports Telnet & SSH connections
+- Retrieves and stores device state
 - Saves and compares running-config files
-- Implements logging using different modules (traceback, logging), error handling
+- Implements logging and error handling using `traceback` and `logging`
-- Handles conditional actions dynamically (send_command_timing)
+- Performs conditional actions using `send_command_timing()` and `compare_config()`
-- Configuration and IP addresses loaded from external files
+- Loads Configuration and IP addresses from external files

 ## Tools & Environment
 - **Python** (Netmiko, NAPALM)
 - **GNS3 / GNS3 VM**
 - **Cisco IOS routers & switches (simulated)**
+> Note: Telnet scrips are for lagacy automation scenarios.
+> `telnetlib` is deprecated.
+> I used `telnetlib3` for learning purpose only

 ## How to Run
 1. Clone this repository